 Здрасте is one of the Russian greetings that you can hear in formal and informal situations.

 Though it has a bit of an informal connotation.
-If you’re learning Russian, I would leave this word alone, till you’re at least intermediate.
+If you’re learning Russian, I would leave this form of hello alone, till you’re at least intermediate.

-Verdict it’s okay as a foreigner to say this.
+Verdict it’s okay as a foreigner to say this in most situations (except for the most serious situations).
 And since Здравствуйте naturally evolves into this, it’s likely unavoidable that you’ll start saying at some point.

 Informal “hi everyone” in Russian – Привет всем – (privyet vsem)